 Tamarama Beach

 Next door to Bondi, but completely different, Tamarama is much smaller and surrounded by cliffs.
 It’s another great surfing beach, but better for more advanced surfers (I’ve surfed here twice but only when the waves were small).
-I live in between Bondi and Tamarama beaches so I’m pretty spoilt for choice!
+I lived between Bondi and Tamarama beaches for a few years so was spoilt for choice!

 Manly Beach

-North of the harbour are the aptly named Northern Beaches.
-Manly is one of the most popular of these.
+North of the harbour is the aptly named Northern Beaches.
+Manly is the most popular of these and can be easily reached by the ferry from Circular Quay.
 It’s a great surfing beach and hosts the Australian Open of Surfing each March.

 Little Manly Beach